 “The need for increased tribal justice training and assistance in Alaska continues to grow.
-Many partners, tribal leaders, and judges have fought hard to make the ATJRC program and website a reality,” Patrick M. Anderson, CEO of RurAL CAP, said.
+Many partners, tribal leaders, and judges have fought hard to make the ATJRC program and website a reality,” Patrick M. Anderson, our CEO, said.
 “We are honored to be a part of this historic moment.”

 Operating in partnership with a number of individuals and organizations, ATJRC delivers effective, culturally-informed, and Alaska-specific resources and assistance to tribes.

 The ATJRC website has been made possible by a grant from the Department of Justice, Bureau of Justice Assistance.
 BJA helps to make American communities safer by strengthening the nation’s criminal justice system.
 Its grants, training and technical assistance, and policy development services provide state, local, and tribal governments with the cutting-edge tools and best practices they need to reduce violent and drug-related crime, support law enforcement, and combat victimization.

 This story was featured by: